Love Island USA season 5: Islanders

 The original Islanders were revealed on July 11, 2023, one week before the series launch.

 Matia Marcantuoni previously appeared as a contestant on the second season of Bachelor in Paradise Canada.

 On Day 25, Scott van-der-Sluis entered the villa.
-He previously appeared as a contestant on the tenth series of Love Island in the United Kingdom just weeks before.
+He previously appeared as a contestant on the tenth series of Love Island in the United Kingdom just weeks before, and appeared on the first season of Love Island Games.